-3.18 The economic crisis in 2008 saw a marked decrease in lending and housebuilding.
+4.17 The economic crisis in 2008 saw a marked decrease in lending and house building.
 The subsequent recession has shown the relatively narrow base of the Black Country economy and the limited viability of many potential development sites, particularly where these involve previously developed land that may be contaminated or suffer from ground instability.
-This means there has been a significant decline in development and fewer resources available from planning obligations, and perhaps in future from CIL.
+This means there has been a significant decline in development and fewer resources available from planning obligations.
 A whole range of objectives are likely to be more difficult and take longer to achieve.
 Public resources, in particular those available to local authorities, are continuing to be reduced.
 Nevertheless, there are some signs that the economy is beginning to recover and it is more important than ever to plan positively for the future by ensuring that suitable sites are available to accommodate new development.

-4. INFORMATION, MONITORING AND SUSTAINABILITY
+5. INFORMATION, MONITORING AND SUSTAINABILITY